-|Taxpayers without children||EUR 1 900|
+|Taxpayers without children||EUR777|

-|Taxpayers with one child||EUR 1 950|
+|Taxpayers with one child||EUR810|

-|Taxpayers with two children||EUR 2 000|
+|Taxpayers with two children||EUR900|

-|Taxpayers with three children||EUR 2 100|
+|Taxpayers with three children||EUR1,120|

-|Income threshold for full credit||EUR 20 000|
+|Income limit for full credit||EUR12,000|

 |Reduction in credit if income above limit||EUR20 per EUR1,000 of income|

 Collection of expense receipts

-As of 1 January 2017, the above tax credit is linked to a minimum value of expenses that must be incurred by individuals via electronic payment, depending on the individuals’ level of income.
+For tax year 2019: As of 1 January 2017, the above tax credit is linked to a minimum value of expenses that must be incurred by individuals via electronic payment, depending on the individuals’ level of income.

-A progressive scale applies for the determination of the income tax reduction related to electronic transactions acknowledged as expenses for specific groups of goods and services as determined by the Greek Law.
+A progressive scale applies for the determination of the income tax reduction related to electronic transactions acknowledged as expenses for specific groups of goods and services as determined by Greek Law.
 In particular, expenses that must be effected via electronic payment in order to secure the tax credit are as follows:

 |Income bracket||Tax rate||Tax per (Percent)||Aggregate income||Aggregate tax|

-Income earned from private agricultural business is subject to the same tax credit as employment/pension income. (i.e. respective tax credit is not available for business income).
+Income earned from private agricultural business is subject to the same tax credit as employment/pension income (i.e. respective tax credit is not available for business income).

-Capital gains arising from the transfer of real estate is not subject to tax until 31 December 2018.
+Capital gains arising from the transfer of real estate is not subject to tax until 31 December 2022.

 As of 1 January 2016 personal income tax returns must be filed electronically up to 30 June of the year following the end of the relevant tax year.
 The tax year for individuals is the calendar year.
 The filing deadline is extended to 31 December in case the individual filed an application for change of residency to that of a non-Greek tax resident.

 The term permanent establishment includes mainly: